rhz/conan/README.md

 Note that Conan's compilation requires GCC version 4.3 or higher!
-Also, Conan requires Autotools, the GNU Scientific Library (GSL) and the Boost libraries to be properly setted up in your computer.
+Also, Conan requires Autotools, the GNU Scientific Library (GSL) and the Boost libraries to be properly set up in your computer.